kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>
-Given the reality that we have 25+ sports and time is finite, one of my primary goals in building the bottoms-up financial model for each sport was to make the model’s template dynamic and flexible; this facilitated limited, if any, rewiring of the model for each case, as we are able to flex the model based on different launch dates and the historical performances for each sport.</p>
+Given the reality that we have 25+ sports and time is finite, one of my primary goals in building the bottoms-up financial model for each sport was to make the model’s dynamic and flexible; this facilitated limited, if any, rewiring of the model for each case, as we are able to flex the model based on different launch dates and the historical performances for each sport.</p>

 <p>
 As an example, some sports have been around for several years, whereas others only have a few months of historical data.
-Rather than building each model to conform to each individual sport’s history, and also need to rebuild each model every quarter, I spent a lot of upfront time figuring out how to best flex the model.
+Rather than building each model to conform to each individual sport’s history, and also needing to rebuild each model every quarter, I spent a lot of upfront time figuring out how to best flex the model.
 Examples of what we’re able to dynamically feed through all 15+ worksheets includes:

 <ul>
-<li>Subscriber retention waterfalls</li>
+<li>Subscriber cohort retention waterfalls</li>
-<li>Weighted average retention curve across all historical cohorts with projected future churn based on decay rate</li>
+<li>Weighted average retentions curve across all historical cohorts with projected future churn based on decay rates</li>
 <li>Historical plan selection mix, e.g., % monthly / yearly</li>
 <li>Subscriber corkscrew build over time -- beginning plus new less churned equals ending (monthly grain); (also helpful for MRR by plan offering and sport)</li>
 <li>Weekly forecast for the quarter based on historical cohorts and their projected recurring payments and